gulang2019/LSP-Offload/README.md

 See evaluation losses in result/roberta-base-LSP-$task/eval_losses.csv.
 See evaluation losses of full parameter training in result/roberta-base-FullParam-$task/eval_losses.csv.
+Reference results are provided in result_ref directory with the same name for full parameter training and LSP-training.

 ### Figure 5a
 We conduct this experiment on the laptop GPU.